lgtm-migrator/jrc-editor/doc/user_guide.md

 ## <a id="existing" href="#existing">Editing existing resources</a>

-Zaval Java Resource Editor consists of two panels displayed on Screenshot 1.
+Java Resource Editor consists of two panels displayed on Screenshot 1.
 To start working with your resource set you should make several steps:

 - From the **File** menu, choose **Open** or **New resource**.